Tiiiger/bert_score/README.md

 # BERTScore
 Automatic Evaluation Metric described in the paper [BERTScore: Evaluating Text Generation with BERT](https://arxiv.org/abs/1904.09675).
 #### News:
+- Our [arXiv paper](https://arxiv.org/abs/1904.09675) has been updated to v2 with more experiments and analysis.
 - Updated to version 0.2.0
   - Supporting BERT, XLM, XLNet, and RoBERTa models using [huggingface's Transformers library](https://github.com/huggingface/transformers)
   - Automatically picking the best model for a given language